If you sit at a desk all day and lead a sedentary lifestyle, you may have a posterior pelvic tilt.

 The best way to correct a posterior pelvic tilt is to balance the muscles affecting the abnormal positioning of the pelvic.
 Muscles that are chronically tight need to regain their flexibility through stretching.
 While the muscles that are weak need to be strengthened.

-5 Stretches/Releases to Correct Posterior pelvic tilt
+7 Exercises to Correct Posterior pelvic tilt

 1. Seated Hamstring Stretch